uramen/react-paytrail-e2/README.md

 Payment may be dispatched to the service by submitting the form.
 Invalid parameters will instantly be caught by the payment service.

+⚠️ This is still a **work-in-progress**.
+We appreciate your help in testing the logic and fixing any defects found.
+See how to [contribute](#contributing).

 ## Install

 ```sh